arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 You can easily access the camera on the Nicla Vision through OpenMV IDE.
 Below is a short script that will set up the camera and take a photo.
 The board will blink its LED to indicate when it will take the picture.

-Tha taken photo will be saved in the Nicla Vision drive directory and will be accessible after taping the reset button.
+The taken photo will be saved in the Nicla Vision drive directory and will be accessible after taping the reset button.

 ```python
 import pyb # Import module for board related functions